cmarincia/ketansingh.me/content/posts/llvm.md

 ```
 ## Implementing ']'

-For `]` instruction we pop from stack to get the last occourance of `[` instruction because if current cell value is not zero then we have to jump to there.
-Ofcouse we expect stack to be not empty and if it is empty it means that we have excess number if `]` compared to `[`
+For `]` instruction we pop from stack to get the last occurrence of `[` instruction because if current cell value is not zero then we have to jump to there.
+Ofcourse we expect stack to be not empty and if it is empty it means that we have excess number if `]` compared to `[`
 ```go

 case ']':